 Building the Intelligent Cloud: Announcing New Azure Innovations to Transform Business

-The three significant trends have emerged across organizations of all types and sizes when it comes to maximizing business value – and gaining competitive advantage – in the cloud.
+The three significant trends have emerged across organizations of all types and sizes regarding maximizing business value – and gaining competitive advantage – in the cloud.
 First, applications are spurring organizations to achieve faster time to value.
-Meanwhile, higher-level services, like machine learning, predictive analytics, and the Internet of Things (IoT), are driving faster time to innovation—helping customers not just reinvent business processes, but reimagine what is possible.
+Meanwhile, higher-level services, like machine learning, predictive analytics, and the Internet of Things (IoT), are driving faster time to innovation—helping customers not just reinvent business processes but reimagine what is possible.
 But this doesn’t mean that cloud infrastructure has taken a backseat.
 Infrastructure underpinning the cloud remains critical, providing reliability and peace of mind to customers while helping them scale up faster to improve their bottom line.

 Building and Managing Modern Applications

-Microsoft is excited to announce the new Azure Container Service, an open-source container scheduling and orchestration service which builds on our partnerships with both Docker and Mesosphere, as well as our contributions to open source projects in this space.
-This service leverages both Docker and Apache Mesos in order to deliver an open-source environment for running container workloads.
+Microsoft is excited to announce the new Azure Container Service, an open-source container scheduling and orchestration service that builds on our partnerships with both Docker and Mesosphere and our contributions to open source projects in this space.
+This service leverages both Docker and Apache Mesos to deliver an open-source environment for running container workloads.
 Given our work with Docker to date, it is unlikely to surprise anyone that we include this important technology, but why Mesos?
 After speaking with many enterprise customers who have turned to Mesos to address challenges with container-based applications, it was clear that Mesos should be our first supported orchestrator.
 Mesos already powers leading brands like Twitter, all of Apple’s Siri, large parts of Airbnb, Netflix, and OpenTable.

 Big Data and the Internet of Things

-The intelligent cloud is powered by data – and innovation is limitless when that data can be shared, gleaned for insights across connected assets, devices, and systems.
+Data power the intelligent cloud – and innovation is limitless when that data can be shared, gleaned for insights across connected assets, devices, and systems.
 That is why the Internet of Things has captured the world’s imagination, with customers like Rockwell and ThyssenKrupp Elevators connecting data and devices to solve business problems and improve their operations.
 Microsoft is announcing that the Azure IoT Suite is available to purchase.
 Built on Microsoft’s proven cloud platform, the suite integrates with a company’s existing processes, devices, and systems to quickly and easily build and scale IoT projects.
 It is purpose-built to address common business needs for IoT, such as remote monitoring, asset management, and predictive maintenance.
-When a business is able to connect the assets it already owns and then harness the power of the data these assets are already generating, they realize operational efficiencies, create innovation, and can transform their business.
+When a business can connect the assets it already owns and then harness the power of the data these assets are already generating, they realize operational efficiencies, create innovation, and transform their business.

-In addition, Microsoft also announced the new Microsoft Azure Certified for IoT program, an ecosystem of partners whose offerings have been tested and certified to help businesses with their IoT device and platform needs.
+Microsoft announced the new Microsoft Azure Certified for IoT program, an ecosystem of partners whose offerings have been tested and certified to help businesses with their IoT device and platform needs.
 Initial partners include Beaglebone, Freescale, Intel, Raspberry Pi, Resin.io, Seeed, and Texas Instruments.

 Intelligent Infrastructure: Trust at Hyper-Scale

 None of this would be possible in the cloud without a trusted, reliable cloud infrastructure at the foundation.
-And for our customers around the world, it’s critical Microsoft provide the infrastructure that supports the growth and scale of their business needs – no matter how high the peaks are, and no matter where in the world they are.
+For our customers worldwide, Microsoft must provide the infrastructure that supports the growth and scale of their business needs – no matter how high the peaks are and no matter where in the world they are.
 This is the true value of the hyper-scale cloud.
-With 24 regions around the world – more than AWS and Google combined – no one is delivering hyper-scale like Microsoft Azure.
+With 24 regions worldwide – more than AWS and Google combined – no one is delivering hyper-scale like Microsoft Azure.

 Easy and Affordable Cloud Innovation